OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-04-21-setup-development-under-ubuntu.md

 ( cd schulcloud-client && npm install && npm install -g nodemon gulp )
 ( cd schulcloud-server && npm install )
 ```

+Explanation:
+- The commands are in brackets because this launches a new shell process and
+  the whole tutorial can be executed from the same folder.
+- `build-essential` is used to compile binary libraries for node.
+  If you have already installed it, you do not need to install it again.

 ## Install Mongo DB